kkots/ggxrd_hitbox_overlay_2211/README.md

 ; The produced screenshots won't have such improvements as improving visibility of semi-transparent effects or changing hitbox outlines to
 ; black when drawn over the same color. useSimplePixelBlender = false

+; IF YOU USE AMD CARD, SET THIS TO FALSE!!!
+; Specify true or false.
+; The pixel shader allows hitbox outlines to be shown on top of background of same color by changing the color of ; the outline to black only on those pixels.
+; This is helpful when drawing red outlines on top of Ramlethal's mirror color or Raven's standard (default) ; color orb, which are both red.
+; Pixel shader was observed to not draw any outlines on an AMD card.
+Please turn this off if you use AMD to ; allow outlines to at least be drawn somehow, without color-dodging. usePixelShader = true

 ; A keyboard shortcut.
 ; Pressing this shortcut will show/hide the mod's UI window.